gurgeasson/gurgeasson/README.md

 ### Hi there 👋

-I've got some exciting news to share — I enrolled in the CodeSpace Bootcamp at Edinburgh College, where I'm immersing myself in the world of coding as part of my career change journey.
-It's been an incredible experience so far, equipping me with practical skills and industry knowledge.
+I have some exciting news to share — I successfully completed the CodeSpace Bootcamp at Edinburgh College as part of my career change journey into coding.
+It has been an incredible experience, providing me with practical skills and industry knowledge.

-In addition to the bootcamp, I've been actively learning through resources like freeCodeCamp, MIMO and challenge myself with coding challenges.
-I also work on my own coding projects.
+In addition to the bootcamp, I've been actively learning through resources like freeCodeCamp, MIMO, and challenging myself with coding exercises on platforms like Codewars.
+I'm also actively working on my own coding projects.

-You can check out my portfolio on GitHub to see what I've been up to.
+Check out my portfolio here on GitHub to see what I've been up to.
 For the bootcamp, take a look at repositories [CodeSpace___Software_Development_CR2CODEZ22-S1XB](https://github.com/gurgeasson/CodeSpace___Software_Development_CR2CODEZ22-S1XB) and [CodeSpace___Induction_CR1CSICZ22-X1XA](https://github.com/gurgeasson/CodeSpace___Induction_CR1CSICZ22-X1XA), my most recent project is [randomProject](https://github.com/gurgeasson/randomProject), a random number generator.
 My solutions to coding challenges are in [CodeChallenges](https://github.com/gurgeasson/CodeChallenges).

 I'm thrilled about this new chapter in my life, and if you have any advice or resources to share, I'd love to hear from you! :metal: